thingsboard/thingsboard.github.io/docs/paas/getting-started-guides/helloworld.md

 step32:
     0:
-        image: /images/helloworld/getting-started-pe/hello-world-3-1-create-empty-alias-1-pe.png
-        title: 'Enter edit mode.
-Click on the "Edit mode" button in the upper right corner;'
-    1:
-        image: /images/helloworld/getting-started-pe/hello-world-3-1-create-empty-alias-2-pe.png
-        title: 'Click the "Entity aliases" icon in the top right part of the screen;'
-    2:
-        image: /images/helloworld/getting-started-pe/hello-world-3-1-create-empty-alias-3-pe.png
-        title: 'You will see an empty list of Entity aliases.
-Click "Add alias" button;'
-    3:
-        image: /images/helloworld/getting-started-pe/hello-world-3-1-create-empty-alias-4-pe.png
-        title: 'Enter alias name, for example, "My New Entity Alias".
-Select the "Single entity" Filter type.
-Select "Device" as Type and type "My New" to enable autocomplete.
-Choose your device from the auto-complete and click on the needed device.
-Click "Add";'
-    4:
-        image: /images/helloworld/getting-started-pe/hello-world-3-1-create-empty-alias-5-pe.png
-        title: 'Click "Save";'
-    5:
-        image: /images/helloworld/getting-started-pe/hello-world-3-1-create-empty-alias-6-pe.png
-        title: 'Finally, click "Save" in the dashboard editor to save the changes.'

-step33:
-    0:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-add-table-widget-1-pe.png
         title: 'Enter edit mode and click the "Add new widget" button at the top of the screen;'
     1: